On #dementia TikTok, family caregivers find support and bring the disease to light

 "It's bath day," Revere says at the start of the post, while still lying in bed.
 "I try my best not to make this an emotionally draining experience," she sighs.
 "So let's begin."

 Giving someone with dementia a bath can be difficult, or even dangerous.
-They can get disoriented, or feel threatened when someone takes off their clothes or meaneuvers them into a web tub.
-They may slip and fall, or try to physically fight their caregiver
+They can get disoriented, or feel threatened when someone takes off their clothes or maneuvers them into a web tub.
+They may slip and fall, or try to physically fight their caregiver.

 @momofmymom If i had one word of advice, it would be, try to have fun. #Caregiver #blackcaregiver #poccaregiver #caregiversupport #selfcare #momofmymom #caregivercoach #caregivingcoach #caregiverlife #caregivers #caregivertips #caregiverburnout #caregiverspace #dementiacare #dementia ♬ original sound - 💜MomOfMyMom💜